 - Blueberries

-Also noted (due to high toxicity): bell & hot peppers, and green beans
+Also noted for high toxicity: Bell and hot peppers, and green beans.

-96% of samples tested positive for residues in the Dirty Dozen, with some samples showing up to 23 different pesticides.
+Key findings: 96% of Dirty Dozen samples tested positive for pesticide residues, with some samples showing up to 23 different pesticides.
+75% of all non-organic produce samples contained pesticide residues.

-These are ok to buy conventional (not organic) – Updated 2025:
+These are safe to buy conventional (not organic):

 - Pineapple